Opening The Door

 How many of us are encouraged to be playful at work?
 For most, the answer is a definitive NEVER!
-Yet, by invoking the power of play at the right time you put your brain into it’s best state for having those big, incredible ideas.
+Yet, by invoking the power of play at the right time you put your brain into it’s best state for having those big, incredible, and creative ideas.

 Let me ask you to consider – where are you and what are you doing most often when you come up with your best ideas?
 The most common response to that question is “in the shower”, followed by an assortment of activities that include running, walking the dog, jogging, commuting, driving, falling asleep, waking up, etc. Indeed out of the thousands of people I have trained to Think Different (innovate) around the globe in both my former role as Head of Innovation and Creativity at Disney and in my new role as Founder of id8&innov8, no one has ever offered up the following response… “At Work!”
 I would propose that any person in a position of responsibility for a company’s innovation would find this response most concerning.